Unavailable This product is currently out of stock Add to Basket Just added: Qty Total Basket Adding... Thank you!

 Food

-Dehydration, in itself, is a simple process.
+Dehydration in itself is a simple process.
 It involves taking an ingredient (or ingredients) and passing warm air over it at the right temperature in a controlled environment.
 In this environment the moisture evaporates from the food, reducing its weight by over 70%.

 Both processes involve removing the water from food to preserve it.
 Freeze-drying involves freezing the food to a very low temperature and drying it in a vacuum to remove moisture.
 Dehydration involves passing warm air over the surface of the food to remove moisture.
 At Firepot we have opted for dehydration because we find it creates food that tastes like it should, with plenty of texture and flavour.
 It is an altogether slower and gentler process than freeze-drying.